Mubin42/mini_password_manager/README.md

 # mini_password_manager
-This is a mini password management tool using basic cryptography use "masterpassword" for MasterPassword
+This is a mini password management tool using basic cryptography.
+Use "masterpassword" for MasterPassword